Justhiro55/dbg-c/README.md

 # Build the project
 cargo build --release

-# Navigate to the tests directory and run dbgc without path argument
+# Navigate to the tests directory and run flop without path argument
 cd tests/
-../target/release/dbgc on
+../target/release/flop on

 # Disable all debug statements (type 'y' to confirm)
-../target/release/dbgc on
+../target/release/flop on

 # Verify they are commented out
 cat main.c

 # Enable all debug statements (type 'y' to confirm)
-../target/release/dbgc off
+../target/release/flop off

 # Verify they are uncommented
 cat main.c